 Give your virtual assistant constructive feedback on a frequent basis in the early days of the relationship.
 That helps them to adjust their workflow and make improvements.
 They won’t need feedback as often once the working relationship has been established, but constructive feedback is always helpful.

-We hope you found our tips on how to delegate work effectively to a virtual assistant helpful.
+We hope you found our tips on how to delegate work effectively to a virtual employee service helpful.
 If you would like to learn more about what, how and when to delegate, contact us on 0800 994 9016 or click here to request a free consultation.